khesoem/java-parameter-changes-finder/README.md

 The new version of jar file will be accessible in "parameter-adder-extractor/target/Parameter_Adder_Extractor-1.0-SNAPSHOT-jar-with-dependencies.jar".

-If you want to run jar file, you can simply run the following command.
+If you want to run jar file, you can simply run the following command (you must have Java 8 on your computer).
 ```
 java -jar Parameter_Adder_Extractor-1.0-SNAPSHOT-jar-with-dependencies.jar inputFilePath outputFilePath
 ```